 • The timing of your upcoming Tivdak infusion

-• Message and data rates may apply.
+§Message and data rates may apply.
 Check with your mobile service provider.
 Message frequency will be based on your selections.
 Text HELP for help with the program.
 Text STOP to stop receiving messages.
 See Terms of Use and Conditions.
-By initiating a text message, you agree to receive automated text messages from Seagen.
+By initiating a text message, you agree to receive automated text messages from Pfizer.
 You can unsubscribe at any time.
 You represent that you are the subscriber of the number provided and 18 or older.
-You must notify Seagen immediately if you relinquish the number provided.
+You must notify Pfizer immediately if you relinquish the number provided.
 Consent is not required as a condition of purchasing any products or services.

 Find an eye specialist